 Why Fabric Matters When You Make Clothes

-The most important component of a garment is its fabric.
+The most important component of a garment is the fabric.
 It doesn't matter how well crafted the seams of the garment are – if it the clothing is made from the wrong fabric, it will not do justice to the design and will look like a disaster.

 Choosing the Right Fabric for Your Clothing